CodenameHugs/codenamehugs.github.io/_posts/2021-07-11-ternary-disappointments-in-lua.markdown

 print (a, b)
 {% endhighlight %}

-That piece of code, not unexpectedly, outputs 1, 2.
+That piece of code, not unexpectedly, outputs `1, 2`.
 Our problems however begin when we flip the condition to false.
-Once condition == false our output becomes false, 2 instead of the expected 3, 4.
+Once `condition == false` our output becomes `false, 2` instead of the expected `3, 4`.
 Fun.
-That is a consequence of LUA's operator hierarchy.
+That is a consequence of LUA's *operator hierarchy*.
 Once condition is evaluated as false the "and" operator attempts to concatenate false and 1 and then assigns the resulting value to a.
 Meanwhile b receives 2, which is the value following up the comma.
 In a nutshell, condition is treated as a value to be assigned rather than a ternary condition for the assignment.